danialbz/NLP-strategy-comprehension/README.md

 Project Impact

-This work contributes to both academic research and industry applications, providing insights into how the "Made in Italy" concept is articulated across different disciplines.
-The extracted information can aid in strategic decision-making, branding, and innovation in industries related to cultural heritage and craftsmanship.
+This research contributes to both academic studies and industry applications by providing insights into how the "Made in Italy" concept is articulated across different disciplines.
+The extracted information can assist in strategic decision-making, branding, and innovation for industries related to cultural heritage and craftsmanship.

 Acknowledgments

-This project was conducted as part of my Master's thesis at the University of Padova under the supervision of Prof. Luigi Salmaso, with co-supervision by Dr. Nicolò Biasetton and Dr. Elena Barzizza.
+This project was conducted as part of my Master’s thesis at the University of Padova, under the supervision of Prof. Luigi Salmaso, with co-supervision by Dr. Nicolò Biasetton and Dr. Elena Barzizza.

 Usage

-To replicate the analysis, install the required dependencies and run the scripts following the project structure outlined in the repository.
+To replicate this analysis:

+Clone the repository.

+Install the required dependencies using:

+pip install -r requirements.txt

+Follow the provided scripts and Jupyter notebooks to process text data and generate insights.

-For any inquiries or collaborations, feel free to contact me!
+For inquiries or collaborations, feel free to reach out! 🚀